Answer: Book listings run over consecutive days. This means you can not request to have your book listing start and stop and then start again.

 As another example, you may not want to give a book a G rating and assert that it is for "all ages" just because it doesn't contain profanity, scenes of descriptive sex, racial epithets and so on.
 Just because a seven-year-old can read every word in a book about using modern-day appliances to make housework quick and efficient, does not mean the book is necessarily suitable for all ages.
 A better choice may be "not necessarily suitable for children," especially when the ratings system implies that the G and PG designations are geared toward children 12 and under.

-Authors are allowed to choose whatever rating they like, but we strongly encourage you to be cautious in choosing your rating so that your readers do not feel misled.
+You may choose whatever rating you like, but we strongly encourage you to be cautious in choosing your rating so that your readers do not feel misled.

 Answer: No, we do not promote blogs about books/book reviews or books written one post at a time in blog format.
 Nor do we promote blogs that offer author services.

-To avail yourself of the BookTweeter services, you must have a book in electronic or print format, and your book must have a book cover with a traditional appearance, not just a stock photo you uploaded to represent your book cover.
+To avail yourself of the BookTweeter services, you must have a book in electronic, audio and/or print format, and your book must have a book cover with a traditional appearance, not just a stock photo you uploaded to represent your book cover.

 Answer: You do not need to have a PayPal account to use our service, but you will need to pay via the PayPal payment system in order to use our service.

-PayPal does not require you to have an account with them in order for you to use your debit/credit card to pay via PayPal.
+PayPal does not require you to have a PayPal account in order for you to use your debit/credit card to pay via PayPal.

 You would simply choose the option to enter your debit/credit card information without signing into any type of PayPal account.